Sparse Graph Learning from Spatiotemporal Time Series: Score-based Sparse Graph Learning from Spatiotemporal Time Series

 SF estimators are based on the identity

-which holds --under mild assumptions-- for generic cost functions $f$ and distributions $\ptheta$.
-The SF trick allows for estimating gradients easily by MC sampling and backpropagating through the computation of the \emph{score function} $\log \ptheta(x)$~\cite{mohamed2020monte}.
-SF estimators are black-box optimization methods, i.e., they only require to evaluate the cost function~($\delta_t(\gso; \psi)$ in our case) which does not necessary need to be differentiable w.r.t. the distributional parameters $\theta$.
-In our problem setup, Eq.~\ref{eq:score-function-identity} becomes
+which holds---under mild assumptions\footnote{The identity is valid as long as $\ptheta$ and $f$ allow for the interchange of differentiation and integration in Equation~\eqref{eq:interchange}; see~\citet{l1995note, mohamed2020monte}.}---for generic cost functions $f$ and distributions $\ptheta$.
+The rewriting of $\nabla_\theta\E_{\ptheta}[f(x)]$ in terms of the gradient of the \emph{score function} $\log\ptheta({}\cdot{})$ allows for estimating the gradients easily by MC sampling and backpropagating them through the computation of the score function.
+SF estimators are black-box optimization methods, i.e., they only require to \emph{evaluate} pointwise the \emph{cost} $f(x)$ which does not necessary need to be differentiable w.r.t.\ parameters $\theta$.
+In our setup, by assuming disjoint $\psi$ and $\theta$, Equation~\eqref{eq:score-function-identity} becomes

-which has the appealing property of allowing for computing gradients w.r.t.\ the graph generative process without requiring a full evaluation of all the stochastic nodes in the CG.
-Conversely, path-wise gradient estimators tackle this problem by exploiting continuous relaxations of the discrete $\ptheta$, thus estimating the gradient by differentiating through all nodes of the stochastic CG.
-Defined $E$ to be the number of edges in a realization of $\ptheta$, the cost of learning a graph with a path-wise estimator is that of making any subsequent MP operation scale with $O(LN^2)$, instead of the $O(LE)$ complexity that would have been possible with a sparse computational graph.
-The outcome is even more dramatic if we consider T\&S models where MP is used for propagating information for each time step, thus making the computational and memory costs scale up to $O(LTN^2)$: simply unsustainable for any practical application at scale.
+allowing for computing gradients w.r.t.\ the graph generative process without requiring a full evaluation of all the stochastic nodes in the CG.

+\textit{Sparse computation.} Path-wise gradient estimators tackle the problem of estimating the gradient $\nabla_\theta\E_{\ptheta}\left[\delta_t(\gso;\psi)\right]$ by exploiting continuous relaxations of the discrete $\ptheta$, thus estimating the gradient by differentiating through all nodes of the stochastic CG.
+Defined $E$ to be the number of edges in a realization of $\ptheta$, the cost of learning a graph with a path-wise estimator is that of making any subsequent MP operation scale with $\bigO(LN^2)$, instead of the $\bigO(LE)$ complexity that would have been possible with a sparse computational graph.
+The outcome is even more dramatic if we consider T\&S models where MP is used for propagating information at each time step, thus making the computational and memory complexity $\bigO(LTN^2)$, which would be unsustainable for any practical application at scale.
+Conversely, the proposed score-based methods allow for the implementation of MP operators with efficient scatter-gather operations that exploit the sparsity of $\gso$, thus resulting in an $\bigO(LE)$ complexity.